Join this year’s Eco-Reps in taking on the 2015 Zero-Waste Challenge from March 4 – 11!

 - The bag should be attached to the outside of your backpack or bag at all times.

 - If you or your group participates in this challenge, please share stories and pictures by posting on the Office of Sustainability Facebook page about your experiences!
-We will be giving away FREE recycled notepads for everyone who posts.

 - COMPOSTING: Information on composting drop off sites can also be found on the TuftsRecycles! website